Gold Coast Australia

 Australian Eastern Standard Time (AEST): GMT +10 hours

-Queensland does not observe daylight savings.
+Queensland does NOT observe daylight savings.

 NSW observes daylight savings from 1st Sunday in October to the 1st Sunday in April.
 Clocks move forward 1 hour in October and are moved back 1 hour in April.
 NSW Daylight savings projected dates.